dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 And we want to specify the parameter for function `registerBushcraftingRecipe` as well.
 But the `Ashfall:ActivateBushcrafting:Registered` event is not added by MWSE.
 It is added by Crafting Framework and Ashfall.

-The documentation for them is great, yet the best place to ask questions about CF will be over at the #crafting-framework channel in the [Morrowind Modding Community discord server](https://discord.me/mwmods).
+The documentation for them isn't great yet.
+The best place to ask questions about CF will be over at the #crafting-framework channel in the [Morrowind Modding Community discord server](https://discord.me/mwmods).

 You can also just search the script for them.
 You can find the event data type here `CraftingFramework\components\MenuActivator.lua`.
 And it has a menuActivator field.
 Copy it over to our script.